FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.5_or_2.6_to_3.1.md

 <!-- -->

 1. Display your UCONF parameters using the CFTUTIL LISTUCONF command.
-Enter: `CFTUTIL LISTUCONF scope=user`
+Enter: CFTUTIL LISTUCONF scope=user

 <!-- -->

-1. Select the UCONF parameters that you want to import into the new Transfer CFT {{< TransferCFT/componentversion >}}.
+1. Select the UCONF parameters that you want to import into the new Transfer CFT 3.9{{< TransferCFT/componentversion >}}.

 <!-- -->

 1. Create a script file such as:

-- UNIX: `uconf-import.sh`
+- UNIX: uconf-import.sh

-- Windows: `uconf-import.bat`
+- Windows: uconf-import.bat

 1. For each parameter you select, add a line to the new script file in the format: